 6.4 If you cancel a contract, we shall reimburse you for all related payments received from you.
 We shall make the reimbursement without undue delay, and not later than 14 days after the date on which you inform us of your decision to cancel the contract.
 We shall make the reimbursement using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.

 Loss of cancellation rights

-5.5 Despite the above, you cannot cancel a contract if you have started downloading the book (or used any other means required to access and use the book), as long as:
+6.5 Despite the above, you cannot cancel a contract if you (or, for a Gift Purchase, the giftee) have started downloading the book (or used any other means required to access and use the book), as long as:

 (a) you had expressly accepted when you placed your order that (i) we could start to supply the digital content during the cancellation period and (ii) you could not cancel the contract once supply of the digital content had started; and

 (b) we have confirmed your acceptance to you in confirming the contract.

 6.6 If a particular book becomes unavailable, or if a particular file format ceases to be available (or the book otherwise becomes incompatible with certain devices), following purchase but prior to your (or, for a Gift Purchase, the giftee’s) first download of the book, we shall make the book available in a suitable alternative format (or provide you (or, for a Gift Purchase, the giftee) with a compatible copy of the book) or pay you a refund of the purchase price paid.
 Where, however, the file format or book becomes unavailable or incompatible after you (or, for a Gift Purchase, the giftee) have downloaded at least one copy of the book, you will not be entitled to a refund.